 There are no changes to benchmarks for this school year.

 The University of Virginia ensures that PALS assessments and benchmarks remain current through ongoing research and data analysis.
 Benchmarks were last updated in Fall 2016 and will continue to be updated as needed.

 Benchmarks and Mid-Year Ranges Charts

-Visit the Instructional Resources page in your PALS Online account to view the PALS benchmarks, mid-year ranges, and top scores for PALS-K and PALS Plus.
-A link to the PreK Spring Developmental Ranges and top scores is provided below.
+Visit the Instructional Resources page in your PALS Online account to view the PALS benchmarks, mid-year ranges, and top scores for PALS-K, PALS Plus, and PALS español assessments, as well as the PreK Spring Developmental Ranges.